Leadership Team Click on the names below to read each bio.

 In 1999 she led a group of committed community people to open a dental clinic, The Dental Center of Stamford.
 The mission of the Dental Center was to provide high quality cost effective oral health care and to ensure that patients were treated with dignity and respect.
 She first served as the chair of the Board of Directors and subsequently became the executive director.
 The Board of Directors determined that CHC was an organization that would continue the mission and philosophy of the Dental Center and joined CHC in November, 2005.

 Adele became Faifield County Site Director when Norwalk Smiles opened in 2006 and the Danbury Community Health Center opened in 2008.
-She continues to promote and provide health care for CHC as the Fairfield County Site Director.
+She continues to promote and provide health care for CHC as the Assistant to the President for Strategic Development.

 Yvette has done extensive work in the area of HIV/AIDS, providing services to individuals living with HIV/AIDS for over fifteen years.